pacman-ty/chess-engine/README.md

 ## Chess Engine Examined

 The chess engine incorporates a series of progressively sophisticated bots, each building on the capabilities of the previous level.
-Central to the functionality of each bot is the getRandomMove() function.
-This function generates a seed and uses the standard library's algorithm to get a uniform probability distribution for move selection provided vector of moves.
-This is used for Check moves caputring moves and avoid capturing moves.

 ### Bot Levels